DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemDeleted.md

 ---
 ---
 ##### shortDescription
-A function that is executed when a file or folder is deleted.
+A function that is executed when a file or directory is deleted.

 ##### param(e): Object
 Information about the event.